 The Reserve Bank values its people.
 We try to approach work/life balance in ways that support the needs of both the Bank and the individual.
 We have a number of arrangements that include the ability to use a car park from time to time, flexible leave arrangements, working from home arrangements, and are always open to considering ways to help a staff member manage the various demands that can occur in juggling careers with other commitments.

-On a monthly basis the Bank holds the ‘Governor’s Update’ where the Governor and specific departments provide employees with updates of what activities have/are occurring over the month and the morning tea that follows gives employees an opportunity to interact with each other.
+On a monthly basis the Bank holds the ‘Governor’s Update’ where the Governor and specific departments provide employees with updates of what activities have occurred over the month’s and the morning tea that follows gives employees an opportunity to interact with each other.

 Employees are also encouraged to work collegially on a range of projects, committees and user groups.

 Developing our people is important to us both to assist in career development and to build and grow the Bank’s human resource capability.

 We aim to provide an average of 20 hours’ training for employees each year.

 We offer courses and coaching to support development of interpersonal, professional and managerial skills’ and we try to assist our staff to build and develop their skills in their area of expertise.

 New staff will have the opportunity to attend a Bank induction programme.
 This includes presentations from the Governor and department representatives.